 As a simple example, consider the program on the right: The next state of b is always equal to the current state of a.
-We state this property for a fix value, say 42. input a : 8; output b : 8 := 0;
+We state this property for a fix value, say 42.

 To verify the property AG ($a=42 \rightarrow AX b=42$) we can use the following abstraction: